stecavalli/Reg-and-Log-System-Unity/README.md

  <br>
 Create a new folder called register2 in C:\xampp\htdocs\ and
  <br>
-put inside the login.php, register.php and verify.php files you find here.
+put inside the login.php, register.php and verify.php files you find in the list above.
  <br>
  <br>
-Replace the php.ini file in the C:\xampp\php\ folder with the php.ini found here.
+Replace the php.ini file in the C:\xampp\php\ folder with the php.ini found in the list above.
  <br>
 Edit the line:
  <br>